Linda Coffin

 He came to FSMN from Galtier elementary school where he held a library position.

-Originally from Florida, he moved to Minnesota with his husband, Alex, five years ago and is only gradually getting used to winters up north.
+Originally from Florida, he moved to Minnesota with his husband, Alex.
 He has an AA in computer animation from Miami Dade College and a bachelor’s degree in Multimedia Studies with a Minor in Sociology from Florida Atlantic University.
 He is currently pursuing a master’s degree in fine arts.